Skip to main content

 2. Initialization

-Please make sure all of this is happening in your application constructor.
-This makes sure that Web3Auth is initialized when your application starts up.
+Ensure all of this happens in your application constructor.
+This ensures that Web3Auth is initialized when your application starts up.

 import { Web3AuthMPCCoreKit, WEB3AUTH_NETWORK } from "@web3auth/mpc-core-kit";